Salem Radio Network News Sunday, February 22, 2026

 PESHAWAR, Pakistan Dec 23 (Reuters) – Five Pakistani police personnel were killed on Tuesday when their van was ambushed in a bombing and shooting attack in the country’s northwest, provincial police said, as Pakistan struggles with a resurgence of militant violence.

 Provincial police said the vehicle was first targeted with improvised explosives before the attackers opened fire, killing four officers and the driver.
-No group has claimed responsibility for Tuesday’s attack.
+They later said security forces had killed eight of the militants involved.

-Pakistan’s Prime Minister Shehbaz Sharif condemned the attack.
-“Police have always played a frontline role in the war against terrorism,” Sharif said.
+Prime Minister Shehbaz Sharif condemned the attack, saying: “Police have always played a frontline role in the war against terrorism.”

-The attack in Khyber Pakhtunkhwa province’s Karak district, a region relatively unscathed by militant attacks, comes as relations between Pakistan and neighboring Afghanistan have collapsed after a surge in violence.
+The attack in Khyber Pakhtunkhwa province’s Karak district, a region relatively unscathed by militant attacks, comes as relations between Pakistan and neighbouring Afghanistan have collapsed after a surge in violence.

 Previous